Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/02-ulysses-unified-tokens.md

 ### Building Blocks for Other Applications

 Ulysses Unified Tokens can serve as a foundation for other applications.
 A lending platform might use them as collateral, allowing users to borrow against their assets across multiple chains.
-Similarly, a stablecoin issuer could leverage Ulysses Unified Tokens to create a multichain stablecoin pegged to the value of multiple underlying assets.
+Similarly, a stablecoin issuer could leverage Ulysses Unified Tokens to create a omnichain stablecoin pegged to the value of multiple underlying assets.

 ## Summary and Key Takeaways